 The Honors College Communications Team’s purpose is to share stories from our community.
 We hope to uplift voices, bring people together, and inspire lifelong learning by showcasing the people – students, faculty and staff, and alumni – that make our Honors College unique.

 Working behind the scenes of this website, its corresponding news and social media posts, student and alumni newsletters, and other outreach functions is a small team of student creatives that understand the power of storytelling.
 Led by Honors College professor and Director of Communications Mr. Richard Todd Stafford, the Honors College Communications Team works to create content that strengthens our community and connects students with learning opportunities that will help them thrive while at Mason.
 We cover everything from research exhibitions to volunteer projects, special events to everyday wins, and incoming freshman to longtime alums.
 As the Honors College community continues to grow and evolve, our job is to promote and applaud its successes.

 Do you have a story to tell?
-Contact us below.
+Email us at email@example.com.

 Communications Team Members

 Audrey Butler is a junior at George Mason University, majoring in Communication with a concentration in Media Production and Criticism.
 Since joining the Honors College Communication Team her sophomore year, she has provided written news coverage, led interviews for profiles, and aided with planning and editing videos.

 On the side, Audrey interns at the Fairfax-Falls Church Community Services Board as a Videographer and Communication Program Assistant, where she works to raise awareness for resources that provide aid and support to others, and before the pandemic, she provided occasional trumpet performances for local churches.

 She has a fondness for soccer, sharks, and sipping a cup of tea, one day hoping to master the skill of latte art.